 Phones, computers, and tablets, oh my!
 With all the ways to be plugged-in, we sure have a lot of reasons to be looking down.
 Flip your perspective and take a gaze up.
 Being present and noticing your surroundings is the simplest way to meditate.
 Observe the environment and any sensations that arise, it’s a great big world out there with a whole lot of beautiful things to stare at (we’re pretty partial to stargazing).
 Take a peek and enjoy the meditative moment.

 Need a little help getting out of your own head?
-Head on over to the Expert Channel in the Brook App.
-The Brook Experts are full of tips to help you be present and maybe even start that meditation practice.
+Chat with us in your Brook app for more tips to help you be present and maybe even start that meditation practice.

-on February 21, 2020.
-Emily is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Brook Experts.
+on April 13th, 2020.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Health Coaches.